dreamerslab/workspace/training/css/rikcat/README.md

 ## Intro
-This page is similar to the first practice page.
+This page is similar to the fourth practice page.
 The page has a logo, a gallery list and a nav.
-The gallery list has title and content, not only has a photo.
-So I use third page's html and sass code as a template to start, for speeding up the process.
+The gallery list has title, content and price, not only has a photo.
+So I use fourth page's html and sass code as a template to start, for speeding up the process.

 ## To Practice
 - speed and no hesitate, control myself not to deep in the detail too early, focus on making draft and modifying quickly.